jonathanw82/the-honey-pot/README.md

 From your workspace of choice open the command line and install Heroku depending on workspace, type (pip3 install heroku) once installed, type (heroku login -I) then enter your email and password you set Heroku up with.
 It will then state you are logged in.

+Then back on the heroku website select the resources tab go down to add-ons and in the search box, search postgres, then select Heroku Postgres this will eventually be where your databse will be kept, after selecting a box will popup, select Hobby Dev-Free plan and click provision.

+At this point we will need to install 2 pices of software in our workspace they will be dj_database_url, and psycopg2.

+From your workspace of choice open the command line and install type pip3 install dj_database_url and pip3 install psycopg2-binary
+You will need to freeze the requirements type pip3 freeze > requirements.txt

+And that'll make sure Heroku installs all our apps requirements when we deploy it.

+To set up the database for deployment we need to change some settigns in setting.py in the settings.py file under the the_honey_pot dropdown in the file window from thory workspace select settings.py near the top we now need to type import dj_databse_url

+Scroll down to the datase settings, comment out the default settings and type  DATABASES = {'default': dj_database_url.parse(os.environ.get('DATABASE_URL')) at this point we will nedd to make migrations to populate the postgres database to do this from the command promt type python3 manage.py migrate our databse is now set up.

 We will now need to push our files to Heroku to be deployed or our live version.